Renaultivo/RenaultivoOS/README.md

 - [ ] Load programs
 - [ ] Graphic mode for programs

-### This is a long time project, the focus here is to learn and understand how to build old and modern operating systems.
+### This is a long time project, the focus here is to learn and understand how to build operating systems, manage memory, process, and develop low level drivers.